 Whether you’re looking for a pitcher you keep in the fridge to a whole-house investment, here are the best water filters to buy.

 Best Overall: APEC ROES-50 Reverse Osmosis System

-What We Like: Intensive system to remove contaminants, great value
+What We Love: Intensive system to remove contaminants, great value

-What We Don't Like: May waste some water
+What We Don't Love: May waste some water

 Designed, engineered, and assembled in the U.S., this filtering system uses five separate stages—a sediment filter, two stages of carbon filters, a reverse osmosis filter, and a coconut fiber filter—to remove 100 percent of chlorine, 96 percent of lead, and 95 percent of iron.
 It’s an under-sink system, so it takes a bit of commitment and about an hour to install, and it is a bigger investment than a pitcher or countertop option.
 It’s not perfectly efficient, though, and will waste a small amount of water during the process.